What is the purpose of FASPE?

 Does FASPE provide health or travel insurance?

 No. FASPE does not provide health or travel insurance to participants.
-It is recommended that students have their own health insurance coverage during the program.
+It is recommended that fellows have their own health insurance coverage during the program.

 Will there be travel or seminars on the Sabbath (Friday sundown – Saturday sundown) or on religious holidays?